Azure/azure-policy/.github/ISSUE_TEMPLATE/Sample_issue.md

 <!--
     Please provide as much as possible about the target node, for example edition, version, build and language.
-    On OS with WMF 5.1 the following command can help get this information.
+    On OS with WMF 5.1 the following Powershell command can help get this information.

     Get-ComputerInfo -Property @(
         'OsName',